-By partnering up with large consumer brand companies and only offering productive loans to purchase high margin products like Unilever, Fairbanc expects to reduce loan default risks significantly while scaling quickly by leveraging the consumer brand’s large merchant network.
+By partnering up with large consumer brand companies and only offering terms of payment extension to purchase high margin products like Unilever, Fairbanc expects to reduce loan default risks significantly while scaling quickly by leveraging the consumer brand’s large merchant network.

-Fairbanc relies on data science and machine learning to automate credit scoring and risk monitoring, allowing it to provide loans instantly, according to a statement.
+Fairbanc relies on data science and machine learning to automate profile scoring and risk monitoring, allowing it to provide deposits instantly, according to a statement.
 The startup says the service doesn’t require collateral, credit history, smartphone ownership, or digital literacy.
 Instead, credit can be accessed through a one-time passcode sent to merchants via a text message.